-Earn credit at your own pace through September 26, 2024 and continue to access your videos until September 27, 2031.
-See below for learning outcomes and a list of speakers and lectures.
+Earn credit at your own pace through September 26, 2024 and continue to access your videos until September 25, 2031.
+See below for detailed information and learning outcomes.

-This course package offers 4 CME and SA-CME Credits following completion of an online test.
+This course offers 4 CME following completion of an online test.

 After completing this course, the learner should be able to: